macropin/django-registration/docs/views.rst

    This view uses ``RequestContext``, so variables populated by context processors will also be present in the context.

-   :param backend: A string containing the dotted Python path to the
-      backend class to use.
+   :param backend: The dotted Python path to the backend class to use.
+   :type backend: string
    :param disallowed_url: The URL to redirect to if registration is
       not permitted (e.g., if registration is closed).
 This should be a string suitable for passing as the ``to`` argument to `Django's "redirect" shortcut
       <http://docs.djangoproject.com/en/dev/topics/http/shortcuts/#redirect>`_.
 If
       not specified, this will default to ``registration_disallowed``.
+   :type disallowed_url: string
-   :param extra_context: Optional.
-A dictionary of variables to add to
+   :param extra_context: Optionally, variables to add to the template
-      the template context.
+      context.
 Any callable object in this dictionary will be called to produce the final result which appears in the context.
+   :type extra_context: dict
-   :param form_classs: The form class to use for registration; this
+   :param form_class: The form class to use for registration; this
       should be some subclass of ``django.forms.Form``.
 If not specified, the backend's ``get_form_class()`` method will be called to obtain the form class.
+   :type form_class: subclass of ``django.forms.Form``
    :param success_url: The URL to redirect to after successful
       registration.
 This should be a string suitable for passing as the ``to`` argument to `Django's "redirect" shortcut
       <http://docs.djangoproject.com/en/dev/topics/http/shortcuts/#redirect>`_.
 If
       not specified, the backend's ``post_registration_redirect()``
       method will be called to obtain the URL.
+   :type success_url: string
    :param template_name: Optional.
 A custom template name to use.
 If
       not specified, this will default to
       ``registration/registration_form.html``.
+   :type template_name: string